These sourdough tortillas use a long fermentation process, which is better for your health and lends some amazing flavor!

 There are so many ways you can serve these delicious sourdough tortillas.

-Obviously, you can use them for tacos (taco night, anyone?), burritos, enchiladas, quesadillas, fajitas, etc.
+So obviously, you can use them for soft tacos (taco night, anyone?), burritos, enchiladas, quesadillas, fajitas, etc.

 Also, you can use them as pizza crusts.

-They’re also fabulous wrapped around a brat (make sure to serve with fried onions).
+They’re also fabulous wrapped around a brat (make sure to butter the tortillas and serve with fried onions).

 - Overnight Sourdough Waffles